gwku/secshare/README.md

    docker compose up -d
    ```

-The application will be available at `http://localhost:8000`.
+The application will be available at `http://localhost:8000` by default.

 ## Contributing 🤝